You want to use Hyaluronic Acid injections for your face or your figure and you hesitate, you ask yourself questions.

 The longevity of a filler depends on its composition, the metabolism of the person and the location of the injection (cheek, chin, eyes, etc.).

-The Hyaluronic Acid fillers used by Dr. Christophe Desouches last an average of 6 to 12 months.
+Hyaluronic Acid fillers used by Dr Christophe Desouches last an average of 6 to 12 months.

-The human body gradually breaks down the filler material over time.
+The human body gradually breaks down the filling material over time.

-However, repeated filler injections do not cause any kind of damage to the skin or soft tissues.
-So if you decide to stop taking fillers, you will simply gradually return to your pre-filler appearance.
+However, repeated filler injections do not cause any kind of damage to the skin or soft tissue.
+So, if you decide to stop taking fillers, you will just gradually return to your pre-fill appearance.

-Bruising, swelling, and bumps can come and go over time.
+Bruises, swelling, and bumps can appear and go away over time.

-Sensitivity disorders with sensation of muscle tension or fixity.
+Sensitivity disorders with a feeling of muscle tension or fixity.

-Imperfections of correctable results during retouching after one month: persistence of fine lines, asymmetry, raising of an eyebrow, facial expression disorders.
+Imperfections of correctable results during retouching at one month: persistence of fine lines, asymmetry, raised eyebrow, mimicry disorders.

 Injection into an artery or vein (rare but serious complication).

-The days preceding the injection, it is recommended not to take medication that alters the fluidity of the blood (aspirin, anti-inflammatories?) in order to reduce the risk of bruising.
-It is safe to avoid alcohol and certain herbal supplements.
+On the days preceding the injection, it is recommended not to take drugs that modify the flow of the blood (aspirin, anti-inflammatory drugs, etc.) in order to reduce the risk of hematomas.
+It is prudent to avoid alcohol and certain herbal supplements.

-Many patients think that Botox and Hyaluronic Acid are the same, but they are not!
+Many people think that Botox and Hyaluronic Acid are the same, but they are not!

 What is Botox?

 Botulinum toxin type A is a muscle relaxant produced from bacteria.
-A safe and effective product if you request a good professional and certified cosmetic surgeon.
+A safe and effective product if you hire a good professional and certified cosmetic surgeon.

-Botox only works on expression lines, but not on static wrinkles (?resting wrinkles?) caused by the breakdown of collagen.
+Botox only works on expression lines, but not on static lines (“lines at rest”) caused by the breakdown of collagen.